Rick Adelman

 Richard Leonard Adelman (born June 16, 1946) is an American former professional basketball player and coach.
 He coached 23 seasons in the National Basketball Association (NBA).
 Adelman served as head coach of the Portland Trail Blazers, Golden State Warriors, Sacramento Kings, Houston Rockets and Minnesota Timberwolves.
 He was inducted into the Naismith Basketball Hall of Fame in the class of 2021.

 Early life and playing career

 Adelman was born in Lynwood, California, the son of Gladys (née Olsen) and Leonard Joseph "L. J." Adelman, who were from North Dakota and worked as teachers and farmers.
-Adelman began his basketball career in high school at Pius X High School in Downey, CA, then matriculated to collegiate stardom at Loyola University of Los Angeles, now known as Loyola Marymount University.
+Adelman began his basketball career in high school at Pius X High School in Downey, California, then matriculated to collegiate stardom at Loyola University of Los Angeles, now known as Loyola Marymount University.
 In the 1968 NBA draft, he was selected by the San Diego Rockets (now the Houston Rockets) in the 7th round.
 He played two seasons in San Diego before being taken by the expansion Trail Blazers in the 1970 expansion draft; he then played three seasons in Portland.
 He also played for the Chicago Bulls, New Orleans (now Utah) Jazz, and the Kansas City/Omaha (now Sacramento) Kings.
 He ended his playing career in 1975.